 Wisdom Tooth Extraction Procedure

 During the initial consultation, our surgeons will complete a thorough oral examination and X-ray evaluation of the wisdom teeth.
 3D CT imaging allows our doctors to determine each tooth’s relationship with the rest of the healthy teeth in the mouth and develop the most efficient plan for removal.
 We will also review all options for anesthesia during the procedure, including IV sedation which allows our patients to rest comfortably while we complete the treatment.
-Drs.
-Lewis and Lloyd maintain the highest licensure available to dental providers to administer outpatient anesthesia and monitor patients during surgery at both our of offices in Monterey, CA, and Salinas, CA.
+Dr. Lewis, Dr. Lloyd, and Dr. LaMothe offer many anesthesia options at our Monterey, CA, office and will help you select the right option for your needs.

 The length of the surgery will depend on the number of wisdom teeth requiring removal, their size, and their current position in the mouth.
 After administering the agreed upon anesthesia, we will carefully remove all teeth and suture the surgical areas.
 Patients undergoing IV anesthesia should have a responsible adult drive them to and from the office and monitor them until the anesthesia has completely worn off.
 We will also provide specific care instructions to follow before and after the surgery for safety during the surgery and an optimal recovery.